wenlinyao/EMNLP20-SubeventAcquisition/README.md

 ## All Event Relational Knowledge

-If you are interested in entire event knowledge acquired by my previous papers.
+If you are interested in entire event knowledge (including temporal, causal, and subevent relations) acquired by my previous papers.
+The entire knowledge graph contains 126K event nodes, 174K happens-before edges, 239K parent-subevent edges and 49K cause-effect edges.
 Please see this link: https://github.com/wenlinyao/EventCommonSenseKnowledge_dissertation